kyrafetter/ai-image-detector/README.md

 ***Potential improvements may include***:
 * **More epochs:** Training for more epochs would allow the model to continue learning, as the first couple of epochs will be needed just to reach a reasonable degree of accuracy, given the the model is randomly initialized.
+This is especially relevant because we chose to zero-pad non-square images so training for more epochs will enable the model to learn to ignore the zero-padding and to not use this feature when performing predictions.
 * **Adaptive learning rate:** Combined with a larger number of epochs especially, an adaptive learning rate (or at least one which changes throughout training a few times) may improve model performance.
 As the model gets increasingly accurate during epochs, a reduction in learning rate allows it to learn more slowly and not skip over a potential minimum.
+* **Increase training dataset size:** Right now we include 9600 images in our training dataset, and 1200 in our validation and test sets respectively, for a total of 12000 images across the three datasets.
+Because we have access to 60000 total images in our Kaggle dataset, we can increase the size of our train, validation, and test datasets to give the model more data to work with while training, and potentially increase it's ability to make more nuanced predicitions on unseen data.
+* **Randomize training data order:** We can randomize the order of the images in the training dataset, reshuffling between epochs, to avoid potential minor baises that may arise through the training data order.